Rays vs. Orioles Player Props Betting Odds

-The Tampa Bay Rays visit the Baltimore Orioles at Oriole Park at Camden Yards on Monday at 6:35 PM ET.
-Those looking to place a player prop wager can find odds for Yandy Diaz, Cedric Mullins and others in this contest.
+Those looking to place a player prop wager can find odds for Yandy Diaz, Cedric Mullins and others in the Tampa Bay Rays-Baltimore Orioles matchup at Oriole Park at Camden Yards on Tuesday at 6:35 PM ET.

 Bet on this matchup or its props with DraftKings!